zonemaster/zonemaster/docs/requirements/TestRequirements.md

  * test if mail delivery possible
  * ICMP answer
  * Test for referral to root (possible DDoS vector for authoritative name servers)
+ * Check to see if removed authoritative name server is still authoritative (requires a new input parameter, "previous ns")

 Discarded tests
 ---------------